akaszynski/keepa/README.rst

 Credits
 -------
-This Python code, written by Alex Kaszynski, is based on Java code writen by Marius Johann, CEO keepa.
+This Python code, written by Alex Kaszynski, is based on Java code written by Marius Johann, CEO keepa.
 Java source is can be found at `keepa <https://github.com/keepacom/api_backend/>`_.

 License
 -------
 Apache License, please see license file.
 Work is credited to both Alex Kaszynski and Marius Johann.